 The problem is not sensitivity to protein.
 It’s overload of said protein.

-For those with fine hair, protein in regular doses is beneficial depending on the type of protein used and the porosity of the hair.
+For those with fine hair, protein in regular doses is beneficial depending on the type of used and the porosity of the hair.
 For example, those with low porosity fine hair (like me) can use light proteins regularly.